openpracticelibrary/openpracticelibrary/src/pages/practice/where-to-start.md

   1. We start the practice with relative priorities and concentrating the team's focus on defining which system should be approached first in a transformational journey;

-  2. Everyone should think together by putting post-its to draw how the operation performed by users is with the systems, user areas, and the process involved;
+  2. Using sticky notes, everyone should work together to visualize how the operation is performed amongst users, systems, and the process involved;

   3. Classify the value obtained, the main pains they have, and their desire to improve each system or process raised in the design of the process;

-  4. After that, the participants should think about how they would like to distribute these improvements in an estimated timeline, prioritizing the most important ones and what they would like to do first.
+  4. Finally, participants should distribute these improvements in an estimated timeline and prioritize the most important ones.

   **Optional:**